 -

 As featured in Condé Nast Traveler Magazine “How to Build the Ultimate Picnic Basket, According to Chefs Around the World.”
 (France) Leeks are a staple in my springtime kitchen.
 They are one of my favorite seasonal ingredients for their gentle fragrance.
-I add them to soups, mashed potatoes, braise them in wine with pasta, and make this Savory French Leek Pie – though you’d be most accurate to call this a pie, as the crust has changed over the years, but the name has stayed the same The French have elevated leeks to an almost noble ranking.
-The leek, le poireau, is harvested in France throughout most of the year, and recipes abound…
+I add them to soups, mashed potatoes, braise them in wine with pasta, and make this Savory French Leek Pie.
+The French have elevated leeks to an almost noble ranking.
+The leek, le poireau, is harvested in France throughout most of the year, and recipes abound and vary by region and family.
+I first tasted this particular dish during a brief stay in France and, unlike most savory pies, it doesn’t require…

 -